IP Address Takeover

 In the IP Address Takeover configuration, the IP interface with the Virtual IP address is enabled and disabled by using the Virtual IP address control scripts.

 The IP Address Takeover HA can be configured using either one network interface card (NIC), or multiple NICs.

-The HA Configuration with Two NICs figure shows an IP Address Takeover configuration using two NICs on the Windows platform.
+The HA Configuration with Two NICs figure shows an IP Address Takeover configuration using two NICs.

 In a deployment with two NICs, one NIC (NIC 2 in the above figure) is used for the SIP communication, while the second NIC (NIC 1 in the above figure) is used for other kinds of communication with various components"for example, Management Layer and Configuration Layer components, as well as any T-Library clients.
 Solution Control Server (SCS) manages and monitors the SIP Server application through NIC 1 (dedicated to other non-SIP communication).